Chunyu-Lin-bjtu/autoware-wiki/Contribution-Rules.md

-**You must follow all the rules below when you contribute to Autoware.**
+**You must follow all the following rules when you contribute to Autoware.**
+Please consider that you are now part of the open-source community.
+You are supposed to understand our rules.
+Thank you for your time.

 ## Pull Request